TianbinLiu/CSSE-Tri1-FinalProject/README.md

 - Gameplay:

 > Main map: User can control the character to move and talk to different NPCs, and go to different maps.
-Battle: User can battle with the monsters in the maps by grabbing the cards and activating different cards' effects.
+Battle: User can battle with the monsters in the maps by activating different skills to cause damage.
-Rewards/Source of Cards: User can gain different cards from the battle with monsters or the communication with NPCs.
+Rewards: User can gain different skills or update their skills from the battle with monsters or the communication with NPCs.

  - Plot/Background of the game: